AnyChart/docs.anychart.com/Basic_Charts/Funnel_Chart.md

 #### Position

 Position of the labels is controlled by the {api:anychart.core.ui.LabelsFactory#position}position(){api} method.
 There are five acceptable values for funnel labels:

 * `inside` - place labels inside each funnel point.
 * `outsideLeftInColumn` - place labels to the left of the funnel and align them in a column.
 * `outsideRightInColumn` - place labels to the right of the funnel and align them in a column.
 * `outsideLeft` - place labels to the left of the funnel.
 * `outsideRight` - place labels to the right of the funnel.

 If you use `"outsideLeft"` or `"outsideRight"`, it becomes possible to adjust length of labels connectors.
-Use {api:anychart.charts.Funnel#connectorLength}connectorLength(){api} parameter to set custom length for all labels connectors.
+Use the {api:anychart.charts.Funnel#connectorLength}connectorLength(){api} method to set custom length for all labels connectors:

 ```
 // place labels to the right